pantheon-systems/documentation/source/content/guides/wp-cli/06-wp-cli-pantheon-commands.md

 ## Control cache with WP-CLI

-To enable maintenance mode while serving cached pages to visitors, use the command `pantheon cache set-maintenance-mode {MODE}`
+To enable maintenance mode while serving cached pages to visitors, use the command `wp pantheon cache set-maintenance-mode {MODE}`
 The Mode options are:
 * `disabled` -- Disables maintenance mode and return to normal operation
 * `anonymous` -- Serves cached pages to visitors and bots